bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 * "RamsesComposer.exe -r script.py test.rca" will load test.rca, pass no parameters to python
 * "RamsesComposer.exe -r script.py -- a b c" will load no project, pass 3 parameters to python
 * "RamsesComposer.exe -r script.py test.rca -- a b c" will load test.rca, pass 3 parameters to python

+While running python scripts in the editor, you'll have access to the `raco_gui` module to interact with editor specific things.
+See the bottom of this documentation for more information on that.

 Aside from that, all information from the RaCoHeadless Python API Reference also applies here.